aaronshikh/Neural-Net/README.md

 ### House Votes 84
 - **Task:** Binary classification.
 Predict **party affiliation** (Democrat vs. Republican).
 - **Description:** Based on the 1984 U.S. Congressional Voting Records dataset.
-Each sample represents a House member’s votes across 16 key issues, one-hot encoded into **48 binary input features**.
+Each sample represents a House member’s votes across 16 key issues, taking the value 1 = yes, 0 = no, 2 = unknown/abstain (did not vote or present).
+It is one-hot encoded into **48 input features**.
 - **Goal:** Classify members by political party based on their voting patterns.
 - **Observations:** Extremely separable dataset, so even shallow networks achieved almost perfect accuracy and F1.
   - Best configuration: Layers = `[48, 12, 2]`, α = 0.02, λ = 0.001